Herbalife is a multilevel marketing company that sells nutritional supplements and personal care products in more than 90 countries around the world.

-When mixed with 8 fluid ounces (240 ml) of nonfat milk, the mix provides 170 calories per serving and is intended to be a low-calorie meal replacement.
+When mixed with 8 ounces (240 mL) of nonfat milk, the mix provides 170 calories per serving and is intended to be a low calorie meal replacement.

-Only one study, which was sponsored by Herbalife, has tested the effectiveness of Herbalife shakes specifically.
+Only one study, which Herbalife sponsored, has tested the effectiveness of Herbalife shakes specifically.

-This study found that people who replaced two meals per day with Herbalife shakes lost an average 12.5 pounds (5 kg) in 12 weeks (
+This study found that people who replaced 2 meals per day with Herbalife shakes lost an average 12.5 pounds (5 kg) in 12 weeks (

-A second study found that people who used meal replacement shakes for three months before transitioning to a low-calorie diet weighed less after four years than those who only dieted (
+A second study found that people who used meal replacement shakes for 3 months before transitioning to a low calorie diet weighed less after 4 years than those who only dieted (

 The supplements recommended in the Herbalife weight loss programs include:

-- Herbal Tea Concentrate: A powdered drink mix with tea extracts and caffeine that is meant to provide extra energy and antioxidant support.
+- Herbal Tea Concentrate: a powdered drink mix with tea extracts and caffeine that’s meant to provide extra energy and antioxidant support

-- Cell-U-Loss: A supplement containing electrolytes, corn silk extract, parsley, dandelion and asparagus root that is meant to reduce water retention.
+- Cell-U-Loss: a supplement containing electrolytes, corn silk extract, parsley, dandelion, and asparagus root that’s meant to reduce water retention

-Additionally, supplements are not regulated by any government agency for quality or purity, so there is no guarantee that they contain the ingredients advertised.
+Additionally, supplements aren’t regulated by any government agency for quality or purity, so there’s no guarantee that they contain the ingredients advertised.

 In addition to aiding weight loss, the Herbalife program has a few more benefits.